-Termites: Not Just a Summer Problem
+Termites: Not Just A Summer Problem

 When you look out at the layer of snow covering your yard, it makes sense to think that you are safe from termites or any other bug for that matter.
 There are no flies buzzing around your exterior trash cans, no hornets clinging to your exterior screens, and certainly no termite swarmers crawling around on window sills.
-Bugs die off or go into hiding during winter months, right?
+Bugs die off or go into hiding during the winter months, right?
 Well, the truth is, your home or business can be attacked by termites all winter long.
 Here is what you need to know about winter termites.

 What Does The Cold Do To Termites?